 On its blog, Whatsapp clarified that they can’t see your personal messages or hear your calls.
 “That’s because your personal messages are protected by end-to-end encryption.”

 On 12 January, Whatsapp addressed some rumors in regards to protecting private messages with end-to-end encryption.

 Second, the claim that users cannot share anything against the government, and in doing so will have to face arrests by the police or legal action is false.
 Last year, the Press Information Bureau debunked this message via Twitter.
 “Do not fall for such #Whatsapp messages being circulated.
 No such thing is being done by the Government,” reads the tweet.

 Next, the second half of the claim on Whatsapp introducing new ticks which indicate government surveillance is also false.
 The Press Information Bureau refuted this claim via Twitter last year.
 “Messages circulating on Social Media reading ‘WhatsApp info regarding √ tick marks’ is #FAKE.
 The Government is doing no such thing,” reads their tweet.

 Additionally, we could not find any media reports which support the claim on Whatsapp recording user calls.

 Though please note that Whatsapp does collect a substantial amount of user data (metadata).

 Previously, Newschecker has debunked other false claims related to Whatsapp’s new privacy terms and conditions.

 The claim beginning with “The New Communication Rules for Whatsapp” is false.
-Whatsapp does not record users calls nor has it introduced a new ticks system which indicates government surveillance.
+Whatsapp does not record users’ calls nor has it introduced a new ticks system that indicates government surveillance.

 Press Information Bureau Fact-check: https://twitter.com/PIBFactCheck/status/1242402950095360000?s=20